Skip to main content

 Manage the noBGP agent as a system service.

-Service commands do not work in Docker containers.
-The underlying service manager depends on the platform: systemd on most Linux distributions, OpenRC on Alpine Linux, procd on OpenWRT, launchd on macOS, and Windows Service Manager on Windows.
+Most service commands depend on a service manager and do not work in Docker containers.
+The underlying service manager differs by platform: systemd on most Linux distributions, OpenRC on Alpine Linux, procd on OpenWRT, launchd on macOS, and Windows Service Manager on Windows.
+The exception is nobgp service logs, which also works for a containerized agent running in the foreground by reading the agent's mirrored log file.

 Usage: